-(2) Remove the three screws that secure the Graphic Display Module (GDM) or Vehicle Information Center (VIC) to the instrument panel armature (Fig. 12).
+- (1) Remove the glove box module from the instrument panel.
+See Glove Box Module in this group for the procedures. - (2) Remove the three screws that secure the Graphic Display Module (GDM) or Vehicle Information Center (VIC) to the instrument panel armature (Fig. 13).

-Fig. 12 Graphic Display Module and Vehicle Information Center Remove/Install
+Fig. 13 Graphic Display Module and Vehicle Information Center Remove/Install

-(3) Pull the GDM or VIC unit out from the instrument panel far enough to unplug the wire harness connector.

-(4) Remove the GDM or VIC from the instrument panel.
+- (3) Pull the GDM or VIC unit out from the instrument panel far enough to access and unplug the wire harness connector. - (4) Remove the GDM or VIC from the instrument panel. - (5) Reverse the removal procedures to install.
+Tighten the mounting screws to 2.2 N·m (20 in. lbs.).